AviMehta90/Dollars-and-Datanalytics/README.md

 # Dollars and Datanalytics

-DollarsandDatanalytics is a robust real-time financial analytics platform designed to empower users with insightful data analysis for informed decision-making.
+Dollars and Datanalytics is a robust real-time financial analytics platform designed to empower users with insightful data analysis for informed decision-making.
 Leveraging the capabilities of Twilio Segment for streamlined data collection and management, this project seamlessly integrates with Databricks, Apache Spark, or Amazon S3 for powerful data processing.

 ## Key Features